Introduction

 To balance cost with structural performance, consider these recommendations:

-1. Assess Load Requirements: Determine the specific load demands for your project.
-For residential applications, a minimum thickness of 2-3 inches (50-75 mm) may suffice, while commercial or industrial settings might require 4-6 inches (100-150 mm) or more.
+- Assess Load Requirements: Determine the specific load demands for your project.
+Residential applications may require 2-3 inches (50-75 mm), while commercial or industrial settings might need 4-6 inches (100-150 mm) or more.

 Advanced Techniques to Control Costs